Stephen-Seo/PoorMansAnubis/README.txt

 directory is ignored with ".gitignore" and is created upon downloading dependencies via the Makefile.)

-IT IS IMPERATIVE that the Makefile is fully updated when updating a dependency, otherwise there will be build issues that can be hard to diagnose.
-Note that dependencies are expected to extract to a directory named e.g. "foo-2.0/", and that the Makefile expects such a directory to exist in multiple lines.
-If a dependency extracts to a directory name that is not like "foo-2.0/", then the Makefile will need to be updated to handle such.
+IT IS IMPERATIVE that the Makefile and CMakeLists.txt is fully updated when updating a dependency, otherwise there will be build issues that can be hard to diagnose.
+Note that dependencies are expected to extract to a directory named e.g. "foo-2.0/", and that the Makefile and CMakeLists.txt expects such a directory to exist in multiple lines.
+If a dependency extracts to a directory name that is not like "foo-2.0/", then the Makefile and CMakeLists.txt will need to be updated to handle such.

 One may argue that it would be better to store the version number in a variable, but this will cause developers to assume that only the version number should be changed to update.
-Though it may be pedantic, the Makefile is thus designed in this manner.
+Though it may be pedantic, the Makefile and CMakeLists.txt is thus designed in this manner.

-Note that if a new version of a dependency breaks the build, it will require some changing of commands in the Makefile e.g. changing a parameter to a command invoking "cmake".
+Note that if a new version of a dependency breaks the build, it will require some changing of commands in the Makefile and CMakeLists.txt e.g. changing a parameter to a command invoking "cmake".
 In such cases, it may be helpful to compare against another existing build process (should it be allowed), or to ask for help from those knowledgable with dependency management with C/C++.

 ================================================================================